Farama-Foundation/PettingZoo/README.md

 ### Parallel API

-To support algorithms and code which computes actions simultaneously (by assuming that agents take their action at the same time), we offer a secondary API.
-How to create and use these environments is documented at https://www.pettingzoo.ml/api#parallel-api
+In certain environments, it's a valid to assume that agents take their actions at the same time.
+For these games, we offer a secondary API to allow for parallel actions, documented at https://www.pettingzoo.ml/api#parallel-api

 ## SuperSuit